PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

    $ mbl-firmware-update-manager /scratch/payload.tar
    ```

-   The rootfs is installed.
+   The update component is installed.

-1. When prompted, press <kbd>Y</kbd>+<kbd>Enter</kbd> key to reboot the device and switch to the newly installed rootfs.
+1. When prompted, press <kbd>Y</kbd>+<kbd>Enter</kbd> key to reboot the device and use the newly installed component.

    <span class="notes">**Note:** To keep the update package after a successful update, use the optional argument `--keep`.
-Use the optional argument `--assume-yes` to automatically reboot after the rootfs has been installed.</span>
+Use the optional argument `--assume-yes` to automatically reboot after the update component has been installed.</span>

 ## Using the manifest tool

-1. Create an update payload file: Make a `tar` file containing the root file system archive from the MBL build artefacts.

-    A symlink to the root file system archive can be found in the build environment at `/path/to/artifacts/machine/<MACHINE>/images/mbl-image-development/images/mbl-image-development-<MACHINE>.tar.xz`

-    Where:

-    * `/path/to/artifacts` is the output directory specified for all build artefacts.
-See the [build tutorial](../first-image/building-development-and-production-images.html) for more information.
-    * `<MACHINE>` is the value that was given to the build script for the `--machine` option.
-See the [build tutorial](../first-image/building-development-and-production-images.html) to determine which value is suitable for the device in use.

-    <span class="notes">**Note:** The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>

-    For example, to create an update payload file at `/tmp/payload.tar` containing a Warp7 root file system image `tar` file with the path `build-mbl-development/tmp/deploy/images/imx7s-warp-mbl/mbl-image-production-imx7s-warp-mbl.tar.xz`, run:

-    ```
-    user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-image-development/images '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-image-development-imx7s-warp-mbl.tar.xz
-    ```

-    The `--transform` option renames all files added to the payload to `rootfs.tar.xz` and the `--dereference` option is used so that `tar` adds the actual root file system archive file rather than the symlink to it.

 1. Find the device ID in the `mbl-cloud-client` log file at `/var/log/mbl-cloud-client.log`, using the following command on the device's console: